almas77abolfazl/gifoli-telegram-bot/README.md

 ## Current Status

-As of now, the bot successfully connects to the database using Mongoose and fetches GIFs from GIPHY API based on the user's text input.
-However, there were some connection issues with MongoDB which needs to be resolved.
+The bot now successfully connects to MongoDB using Mongoose, fetches random GIFs through the '/random' button handler and fixes the Mongoose connection type error.

 ## Contributing